 After 10 years of experimenting Jacob Schweppe invented the first industrial process to capture and bottle bubbles (the process of carbonation).
-A maker in his own right.
 His invention , Schweppe’s Soda Water was an immediate success and was endorsed by leading doctors and sold (mainly in pharmacies) as a treatment for a variety of ailments.
 By founding Schweppes in 1783 in Geneva, he founded the modern industry of soft drinks as the creator of the bubble.
-Jacob Schweppe, maker since 1783.

 Only half a century after its invention, the brand became the official supplier of the UK Royal Family including the Duchess of Kent and Princess Victoria, who fell in love with Schweppes.

 In this year Indian Tonic Water and Ginger Ale were launched that still exist today.
-The unique taste of Indian Tonic is inspired by the British colonial practice of preventing malaria in India by using quinine as an antidote.
+The unique taste of Indian Tonic is inspired by the Britain colonial practice of preventing malaria in India by using quinine as and antidote.
 As quinine gives a bitter taste to the drink, the English colonists who settled in India mixed it with lime and gin.
 On returning home, they continued this practice and the drink became popular in the UK.
-Marking the origins of the mixing expertise of Schweppes.

 Around the 1900s, Schweppes began advertising on a more frequent basis, using different visuals to support its range of high quality products.
 Schweppes receives the Gold, Silver and Bronze medal for its iconic soda water at the Paris Universal Exhibition.

 In the roaring 20s the business continues to expand both at home and abroad.